Health Benefits and Side Effects of Cabbage

 7. May Affect Kidneys

-Cabbage contains potassium, which is healthy for most people, but can be risky for those with kidney problems, and they need to limit potassium intake.
+Cabbage contains potassium, which is healthy for most people but can be risky for those with kidney problems who must restrict potassium intake.
 Eating too much may strain the kidneys and affect their function.

 Tip: Remove outer leaves before cooking.